kylep/multi/apps/blog/README.md

 Uses the nice built-in dev workflow, handy for fast build & check but not totally aligned with how it works in production.
 NextJS can be all too willing to act as a backend client-side rendering server instead of just a static site generator.
+At this point I think I've got dev working very closely to how prod works.

 ```bash
 bin/start-dev-npm.sh